 Insurance and Liability Issues

 Insurance is another critical aspect often overlooked in rental arbitrage.
 Standard renters’ insurance may not cover commercial rental activities.
-Hence, acquiring appropriate insurance that covers short-term rental activities is vital.
+Hence, acquiring appropriate arbitrage insurance that covers short-term rental activities is vital.
 This insurance should cover liabilities such as property damage, injuries to guests, and other potential risks associated with short-term rentals.

 Building Relationships with Landlords